-- Larger-sized Family Housing Units.
+- 1. Larger-sized Family Housing Units.
 Up to six (6) points will be awarded to projects that promote family housing that is not restricted to persons 55 years old or older for the Extended Use Period, where 25% of more of the units in the project have three or more bedrooms. - a.
-At least 30% of the units have 3 bedrooms or more (3 points) - b.
-At least 50% of the units have 3 bedrooms or more (6 points)
+At least 30% of the units have 3 bedrooms or more (3 points)

-- 2. Transit.
-Points will be awarded to new construction or substantial rehabilitation projects that are: a.
-Located within 0.25 miles of a completed or planned light rail train ("LRT") station and bus rapid transit or other fixed transitways stops Located within 0.25 miles of a high service Metro Transit bus route (defined as a bus running at least every 30 minutes).
-(2 points) Note: Includes planned stations on future transitways that are in advanced design or under construction.
-To be considered in advanced design, transitways need to meet the following criteria: issuance of a draft EIS, station area planning underway, and adoption by the Metropolitan Council Transportation Policy Plan Senior Housing.
+- b.
+At least 50% of the units have 3 bedrooms or more (6 points) - 2.
+Transit.
+Points will be awarded to new construction or substantial rehabilitation projects that are: - a.
+Located within 0.25 miles of a completed or planned\ light rail train ("LRT") station and bus rapid transit or other fixed transitways stops.
+(3 points) - b.
+Located within 0.25 miles of a high service Metro Transit bus route (defined as a bus running at least every 30 minutes).
+(2 points)

+- 3. Senior Housing.
 Five (5) points will be awarded to projects that meet HTC threshold number 1 and serve only residents 55 years old or older.
-4. Tenant Selection Plans. a.
-Project that has a rental deposit that does not exceed more than one month's rent Credit History: Projects will not deny rental applications based solely on previous rental history and credit history (2 points) New Affordable Family Housing.
-The project constitutes new construction of affordable family housing (as defined in Threshold Criteria #2) that is located outside a Qualified Census Tract: inside a Qualified Census Tract: - E. CATALYTIC DEVELOPMENT SITES points)
+(5 points) - New Affordable Family Housing.
+The project constitutes new construction of affordable family housing (as defined in Threshold Criteria #2) that is located Outside a Qualified Census Tract: (12 points) Inside a Qualified Census Tract: (9 points) - 5.
+Unacceptable Practices.
+HRA will impose penalty points for unacceptable practices as identified in Section III E of the Low Income Housing Tax Credit Procedural Manual - 6.
+Tenant Selection Plan.
+Up to three points awarded.

-points)
+Project that has a rental deposit that does not exceed more than one month's rent.
+1 point Credit History : Projects will not deny rental applications based solely on previous rental history 2 points

+E. CATALYTIC DEVELOPMENT SITES